 Many more things

 That 2007 keynote is justifiably famous for how well it introduced the iPhone.
-Jobs opened it by saying that, "We're going to make some history together today" and it is the phone he meant.
+Jobs opened it by saying that, "We're going to make some history together today" and for once the reality was greater than the hyperbole.

 If you dislike Apple, if your personal preference means you buy Androids instead of iPhones, you're still benefiting from that keynote today.
-During the many times Apple would later go to court over the similarities between iPhone and Android, it would present a graphic demonstrating its position.
-This is the one it showed when up against Samsung.
+During the many times Apple would later go to court over the similarities between iPhone and Android, it would present a graphic demonstrating its position, such as this one

 Many more things